-SLIs are relevant to SRE because it provides a way for organizations to define which parts of their system are the most important, and provides them with a thorough overview of their system.
+SLIs are relevant to SRE because they provide a way for organizations to define which parts of their system are the most important, and provide them with a thorough overview of their system.

 Choosing appropriate SLIs means that the SRE team can quickly take corrective action if something goes wrong.
 It also provides team members with confidence that the service is healthy if the SRIs are being met.